 What is working for them?
 Would the same strategy work for your blog?

-Or, you can look into online courses or books to help you – both in learning more about the topic you’re writing about and into effective ways to attract more readers and keep them interested.
+You can also look into online courses or books to help you learn more about the topic you’re writing about and into practical ways to attract more readers and keep them interested.

 Growing a blog can be both rewarding and profitable.
 Even if you’re on a budget, you can still reap the rewards blogging can bring.